GUIDELINES FOR BURSARIES AWARDED TO NSGEU MEMBERS

 A clear definition of a member in good standing can be found in the NSGEU Constitution and By-Laws.

-Applicants having met the above but who wish to continue their academic education on a full-time basis, therefore resigning from their employment to attend a post secondary institution will remain eligible.
+Applicants having met the above; who wish to continue their academic education on a full-time basis, therefore resigning from their employment to attend a post-secondary institution will remain eligible.

 - Successful applicants who have resigned from their employment will remain eligible only upon proof of attendance on a full-time basis.
 Failure to do so will result in their disqualification.

-- All applicants must submit a 500-word essay on the history and importance of the labour movement in Nova Scotia.
+- All applicants must compose and submit a 500-word essay on the history and importance of the labour movement in Nova Scotia and its impact on the applicant.

 - Successful recipients of bursaries must be prepared to enter into normal Union publicity that goes with receiving such an award.